 - It’s easily adjustable (direction): When mounting your antenna, you are seldom going to get it right the first time.
 Sometimes, when a few channels are crystal clear, you’ll find that some of your favorites aren’t.

 The best way to ensure that everything works the way you want it to is to gradually adjust the mounting pole, which in turn adjusts the position of the antenna (which then gives you more chances of getting all the right channels clearly).

-We like the Five Star pole since it gives you a 60-degree adjustability allowance for better signal reception.
+We like the Proxicast pole since it gives you a 45-degree adjustability allowance for better signal reception.

-- It comes with wall mounts and brackets: One of the biggest issues with pole-mounted antennas is that they tend to be at the mercy of the elements.
-Strong winds can often change the settings or bring them down altogether.
-This one, in particular, comes with wall mounts and brackets, which means that you have a better chance of making a sturdier and weather-proof mount.
+- It comes with base mount and bolts for locking: One of the biggest issues with pole-mounted antennas is that they tend to be at the mercy of the elements.
+Strong winds can often change the angle settings or bring them down altogether.
+This one, in particular, comes with a base mount and locking bolts, which provides a reliable locking mechanism.

 Finally, this particular mount is very easy to assemble and install, which makes it a household favorite for many homeowners.

 There aren’t that many disadvantages that come with having an antenna pole mounted in your home, but here are a few:

 The mounting process can be tricky: If you’re not an avid DIY enthusiast, you might find this mounting process a little more than just a bit tedious.